 - “Build your 6-figure online business with just X hours of work per week”

 - “This ONE secret method helped me gain 20,000 visitors in ONE week“

-Firstly, even though these slimming companies are trying to sell their machine therapy/treatments, their “programs” inevitably require you to go on a very strict diet, like not eating after Xpm, cutting out carbs, avoiding X and Y food, and so on.
-While it’d be naive to think that weight loss can happen without tackling your diet, what’s the role the services they are selling (be it machine-aided therapy or others) actually play in the actual weight loss, beyond aesthetic firming?
-How much of the weight that is lost is really due to the treatment and how much is due to the diet?
+Firstly, even though these slimming companies try to sell their machine therapy/treatments, their “treatments” inevitably require you to go on a very strict diet like not eating after Xpm, cutting out carbs, avoiding X and Y food, and so on.
+While it’s naive to think that weight loss can happen without addressing your diet, what role does their supposedly patented services (machine-aided therapy or whatever) actually play in the actual weight loss, beyond aesthetic firming?
+How much of the weight lost is really due to the treatment and how much is due to diet?
+You decide.

-Thirdly and very importantly, most slimming “solutions” do not tackle the root reasons of weight gain.
-Root reasons like emotional eating, poor stress coping mechanisms, and unresolved issues manifesting as physical weight.
-As a result, even when one does lose weight on these programs, many invariably put it back on later, and in spades.
+Thirdly and very importantly, most slimming treatments do not tackle the emotional reasons of weight gain.
+Reasons like emotional eating, poor stress coping mechanisms, and unresolved issues manifesting as excess physical weight.
+As a result, even when one does lose weight on these programs, many put it back on later, and in spades.

-always often touched up, including food advertisements.
-I shared the Dove Evolution commercial before which reveals the heavy makeup and retouching that happen behind the scenes for many beauty commercials today.
-No doubt beauty products serve some benefit, like making your hair smoother or hydrating your skin, but do they actually achieve the kind of end effect seen in ads?
+Secondly, what you see in ads is always touched up, including food advertisements.
+I shared the Dove Evolution commercial before which reveals the heavy makeup and retouching that happen for many beauty commercials today.
+No doubt beauty products have some benefits like making your hair smoother and hydrating your skin, but do they actually achieve the kind of effect seen in ads?
 You decide.

 So what does it mean?

-On the surface it may look like you are taking a detour.
-Why slow down when you want to move fast, fast and super fast?
+On the surface, it may look like you are taking a detour.
+Why slow down when you want to move fast, super fast?
 But trust me, what you are doing is in fact the fastest path to achieve your goals.
-And more.

 My articles will help.
 I’ve grouped my articles into key categories, so browse the section relevant to you now: be it improving your productivity, pursuing your passion, finding love, or something else.